alexolinux/my-portfolio/README.md

 --------------

-Study about building a portfolio using Stack MERN.
+Study how to build a portfolio using the MERN stack.